Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

-- Students understand the use of modern database and processing technologies for managing large, distributed and potentially heterogeneous data collections.
+- Students understand the use of modern database technologies for processing and managing potentially large and distributed data collections for transactional or analytical use.

-- Students are able to use selected advanced data technology stacks such as data warehouses, NoSQL stores and cloud data stores.
+- Students know NoSQL stores and selected cloud data stores.

-- Students are able to implement methods and tools to integrate, cleanse and synthesize data, such as the ones used to compose data pipelines.
+- Students know methods and tools to integrate, to cleanse and to synthesize data.

 - Students can also apply the acquired knowledge in their own working environment.